Christopher G. Champlin: Biography

 He was born in Newport in the Colony of Rhode Island and Providence Plantations, the oldest child and only son of the merchant ship owner and Newport slave trader Christopher Champlin (1731–1805), who was also the first Grand Master of Freemasons in Rhode Island from 1791 to 1794.

 His uncle George Champlin was a member of the Rhode Island Legislature and also funded slave voyages to Africa; his niece, Elizabeth Mason (daughter of his sister of the same name), married Commodore Oliver Hazard Perry.
 His great nephew was architect George Champlin Mason Sr. (1820–1894).

 After completing preparatory studies, Champlin entered Harvard College, from which he graduated in 1786, then going on to continue his studies at the College of St. Omer in France.
 On his return, he settled in New York, where he lost a fortune speculating in the stock market with his fathers' proceeds from mercantile business and slave trading.
 He returned to Newport, was an investor with his father and uncle in at least one slave voyage (the Brig Elizabeth), and married Martha Redwood Ellery (b.
-1772), in 1793.
-They had one child, a son who died young.
+1772) (a niece of Continental Congressman and signer of the Declaration of Independence William Ellery), in 1793.
+They had one child, a son Christopher Champlin V [1794-Jan 1811] (Yale class of 1810) who died young.
 For several years after his marriage, Champlin worked as an assistant to his father in the shipping business.